BLDC driver v6

 The new version has been redesigned for better ease of use, with the return of the screw holes for mounting using M2 screws.
 In addition, the PCB width has been reduced while slightly increasing the thickness.
 The PCB length has increased, but in reality, the space of the connectors takes up was neglected in the previous design.
 Once you account for the connectors, the new version takes up less space than the previous version due to the connectors being packed closer together.

-The current sensing accuracy should be improved as the DRV8353 should not have offset calibration issues seen in the DRV8323.
+The current sensing accuracy should be improved as the DRV8353 should not have offset calibration issues seen in the DRV8323 (TBC).
 Additionally, the current sensing circuit PCB layout has been redesigned for higher accuracy, and the thicker PCB leads to better thermal coupling, for more accurate temperature compensation of RDSon.
 The current sensing and gate drive performance at low input voltages has also been improved as the MOSFET gate voltage is regulated more accurately.

 The idle power comsumption has also been significantly reduced by a new highly efficient power supply architecture providing 10V to the gate driver and 1.8V to the microcontroller.
-The full load efficiency is also slightly increased due to the thicker PCB having lower resistance, and better thermals leading to MOSFETs running cooler and more efficiently.
+The full load efficiency is also slightly increased due to the thicker PCB having lower resistance, new MOSFETs, and better thermals leading to MOSFETs running cooler and more efficiently.

 Design Drawing